Quick. What's the worst movie you have ever seen??

 ...Keep thinking, you can do better than that...

-Well regardless, I'm sure any bad film shares at least one thing in common; they were trying to be good.
+Well regardless, I'm sure any bad film shares at least one thing in common; they were

 But what about the other way around, what about a movie studio that had no care in the world how well its films were received, didn't care about oscar nominations, special effects or anything pretentious.
 What about a movie studio focused on making terrible films that made no sense.